 owner sign in

-Steady state error In Section 8.1, we introduced the steady-state error, the difference between the command and the steady-state output of the closed-loop system.
-Let us study this further by examining the error from the unity feedback1 block diagram of Figure 8.6.
+In section 7.1, we introduced the steady-state error, the difference between the command and the steady-state output of the closed-loop system.
+Let us study this further by examining the error from the unity feedback1 block diagram of figure 7.9.
 The error is

 This is a preview.
 Read the full book in print or ebook — get it from MIT Press (ISBN 9780262548762).